rlabbe/Kalman-and-Bayesian-Filters-in-Python/README.md

 ### binder

-I am experimentally trying a new service, binder. binder serves interactive notebooks online, so you can run the code and change the code within your browser without downloading the book or installing Jupyter.
-I have not experimented with it much.
-Please raise an issue on my GitHub page if anything fails.
-I'm not officially supporting this as it is in beta, but I'm quite excited about the possibilities.
+binder serves interactive notebooks online, so you can run the code and change the code within your browser without downloading the book or installing Jupyter.

 [![Binder](http://mybinder.org/badge.svg)](http://mybinder.org/repo/rlabbe/Kalman-and-Bayesian-Filters-in-Python)